 A summer holiday in Helgeland means enjoying the midnight sun and summer evenings that never end.
 It means steady steps as you hiking the trails of the mountain wilderness, a refreshing swim in the sea, and the comforting rhythm of oars as you row sheltered waters between the islands.
 A summer holiday here means slowing down time itself to enjoy adventures with family, good food and refreshments with friends, and the warm hospitality of the Helgelanders.
 A summer holiday in Helgeland means so much more… Join us and discover the magic that awaits you here!

-The Helgeland coast or the mountain wilderness?
+Where to go: The Helgeland coast and the mountain wilderness

 Helgeland is vast.
 For a simplified overview, we have divided the region into four parts: the outer islands, the Norwegian Scenic Route along the coast, highway E6 through the centre of Helgeland, and the Wilderness Road (Villmarksveien) through Helgeland’s scenic interior.

 Explore the outer islands with the Nordland Express boats

 During the summer, the express boats call on extra many island destinations, including the outermost islands such as the Vega archipelago, Lovund, Træna, Myken, Bolga and Støtt.

 These island communities are vibrant and intimate, and each is unique in its own way.
 Far from the mainland, they face the ever-changing sea.
 The islanders have a keen appreciation of the powerful forces of nature and have attuned their lives to the rhythms of the tides, wind and weather.
 When you visit, you may well find the vastness of the sea and sky breathtaking – after all, this is coastal Helgeland at its most rugged and magnificent.